 All standard marathons and races longer than 42.2 km will count as qualifying races, provided that they are held under the auspices of the IAAF (or ASA in South Africa).
 Although it is a prerequisite for participation, runners do not need to qualify before entering the race.
-This information can be supplied at a later stage (4 March 2015).
+This information can be supplied at a later stage, but no later than 4 March 2015.

 Runners can qualify from 1 July 2014 onward.
 All entrants are required to have run a qualifying marathon or longer distance in specified times (see table below).